Syed Jamil Ahmed

+Ahmed announced his resignation from Shilpakala Academy on 28 February 2025 citing bureaucratic challenges and restrictions on artistic expression.

 Early life and education

-Ahmed joined the Liberation War in 1971 as a freedom fighter.
+Ahmed was born in Dhaka on 7 April 1955.
+He joined the Liberation War in 1971 as a freedom fighter.
 The violence of the war impacted him, "having seen dead bodies rotting with gaping holes and the charred remains of abandoned homes, [for] having walked the streets of Dhaka city, clasping the clip of an unpinned grenade in [his] trousers pocket."
 Ahmed came in touch with an amateur theatre group named Dhaka Theatre in 1974 and began to consider theatre as a career.
 In 1975, Ahmed received a scholarship from the Indian Council for Cultural Relations (ICCR), and dropped out of English Literature BA (Hons) programme at the University of Dhaka to join the National School of Drama in New Delhi.
 Here, from 1975 to 1978, he studied for three years and worked as an apprentice fellow for another year, under Ebrahim Alkazi and B. V. Karanth.
 Alkazi guided him through ‘Western’ theatre, and Karanth through traditional theatre of South Asia.
 He received his Diploma in Dramatic Arts with distinction from the National School of Drama in 1978.
 In 1989, he received his Master of Arts degree in theatre from University of Warwick.
 "Indigenous theatrical forms" was the subject of his thesis, which earned him a PhD degree from the University of Dhaka.